genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/08_consolidators.md

 ```

 :::tip
-If you don't have intellisense when editing the consolidator file check the contents of **alpha-script-config/build.gradle.kts**.
+If you don't have intellisense, when you are editing the Consolidator file check the contents of **alpha-script-config/build.gradle.kts**.
 Under **dependencies** it should contain `api("global.genesis:genesis-pal-consolidator")`.
-If that entry is not present add it to the list of dependencies.
-Once done the file should look like:
+If that entry is not present, add it to the list of dependencies.
+Once you have done that, the file should look like:

 ```kotlin
 dependencies {
     ...